Switch2795/pokecrystal-custom-starter/README.md

 - Route 30 : only L4 Hoppips during Morning/Day times, only L4 Poliwags during Night time.
 - Route 31 : only L5 Bellsprouts during Morning/Day times, only L4 Poliwags during Night time.
 - Route 34 : only L10 Abras
-- Route 36 : only L5 Growlithes
+- Route 36 : only L5 Growlithes during Morning/Day
-- Sprout Tower : only L3-6 Gastlies during Night Time
+- Sprout Tower : only L4 Gastly at Night
+- Ilex Forest : only L7 Psyduck at Night
 - Randomly spinning trainers (or "spinners") have been adjusted to guarantee a dodge with an average reaction time.
 - Douglas (spinner in Mahogany Gym) faces away from the player's path.